-The SAP Business One Integration Add-on for Magento 2 will help you move all of them with the minimum effort.
-However, the Improved Import & Export Magento 2 module offers more extended opportunities.
-It will help you establish numerous other connections using the features described below.
+The SAP Business One Integration Add-on for Magento 2 will help you move all of them with minimum effort.
+As for the Improved Import & Export Magento 2 module, it offers even more extended opportunities.
+The tool will help you establish numerous other connections using the features described below.

 The Improved Import & Export extension offers two ways to automate product transfers between Magento 2 and SAP Business One or other systems.
 Firstly, you have cron-based schedules.
 Secondly, event-based triggers are under your disposal.
 The former allows for selecting a predefined interval or creating a custom timespan, as shown below:

 The latter enables the opportunity to develop a system of rules to launch import and export processes.
 As a result, data is transferred automatically every time the specified conditions are met.

 The Improved Import & Export extension is also famous for its mapping features, developed to cope with different data storing standards.
 Consequently, you can connect Magento 2 to external systems directly in just a few clicks.